Business Management (BUS)

 Typically offered in Fall and Spring

-Advanced application of business analytics skills, tools and methodologies to solve business issues and problems.
-Small teams of students will undertake projects to identify business issues, confirm the information needed to address the issues, and apply the required data analytics tools and methodologies.
-The projects will include interaction with business personnel, refinement of business issues, gathering information, development of business analytics models, and presentation of results through data visualization.
+Advanced application of business analytics and artificial intelligence (AI) skills, tools, and methodologies to solve business issues and problems.
+Small teams of students will undertake projects to identify business issues, confirm the information needed to address the issues, and apply the required data analytics or AI tools and methodologies.
+The projects will include interaction with business personnel, refinement of business issues, gathering information, development of business analytics or AI models, and presentation of results through data visualization.
 Each project will culminate with the student team presenting their findings and recommendations to the organization.

 Typically offered in Fall and Spring